mk0vacev1c/mk0vacev1c/README.md

 ![Design & Development](https://pbs.twimg.com/profile_banners/2716994627/1672507736/1500x500)

+You want something unique?
+Feel free to contact me :-)

 #  Milos Kovacevic
 Milos is a recent Information Technology graduate from Serbia.
 Being passionate about tech stuff with solid knowledge of UI/UX design and programming, he is currently learning MEVN stack and always looking for challenges and learning new technologies.